hiddenhatpress/openai-assistants/README.md

 ```

 ### Running the thread to send the message
-Next, we need a tell the API to run the thread.
+Next, we need to tell the API to run the thread.
 We use the [runs API](https://platform.openai.com/docs/api-reference/runs) for this.

 ```php
 $runresp = $runservice->create($threadid, $assistantid);